METALS-Zinc sinks to multi-year low on inventory jump and China fears

 * ZINC SPREAD: The discount of cash LME zinc to the three-month contract CMZN0-3 rose to $4.50 a tonne, its highest since last August and compared with a premium of $23.75 about three weeks ago.
 This indicates a rise in supplies of metal in the LME system.

-* COPPER: LME copper rose 0.1% to trade at $5,668 a tonne in official rings, but Nugent expects further losses.
+* COPPER: LME copper gave up 0.3% to $5,647 a tonne and Nugent expects further losses.
 Citibank forecasts that copper will touch a low of $5,300 during the first quarter before recovering later in the year.

-* CHINA: Factory gate prices in China snapped six months of year-on-year declines in January, though prolonged business closures from the virus outbreak mean positive momentum is unlikely to persist.

-* TIN: Indonesian state miner PT Timah plans to increase its 2020 refined tin output by 5%, a senior official said.
+* COPPER CHARGES: Spot charges for processing copper concentrate in China have risen to their highest in eight months owing to the coronavirus outbreak.

-* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Mark Potter and David Goodman)
+* For the top stories in metals and other news, click or (Reporting by Eric Onstad Editing by Mark Potter and David Goodman)